ppy/osu-wiki/wiki/History_of_osu!/2013/en.md

 ## January

 osu! now supports widescreen in all modes (including the editor too)!
 Database size was reduced by 10%.
 The ability to reset key bindings to their defaults was added.
 Hyperdash issues in [Catch the Beat](/wiki/Game_mode/osu!catch) were almost fixed.
 The main menu's copyright graphic was updated for 2013 without the copyright text.
-[Results for the annual "Best of" is out.
+[Results for the annual "Best of" were published.
 (Best of 2012)](https://docs.google.com/a/ppy.sh/spreadsheet/ccc?key=0AlsSAL_F7-xDdDRDSjNMN3o3Y1Z6UzA0QUpFNzdlNUE#gid=0).

 Links: